21ance/odin-rock-paper-scissors/README.md

-Hello, this is a basic rock paper scissors game using JS.
+Hello, this is a basic rock paper scissors game using JavaScript.

-The game has no GUI and will only be played on console.
+The game has no GUI.
+Although it prompts the user for input, the results can only be seen in the console.

+Will come back to this later to add UI.